 - Rigor: Is the work rigorous?
 Will it stretch youths’ capacity for commitment and hard work?

-The Focus of the GRuB School Curriculum
+The Focus of the GroundED Curriculum

 Our proven curriculum centers on GRuB’s core themes of Farming Self, Farming Land, & Farming Community.
 The following curriculum activities work to meet this objective.